vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 The market state is `trading terminated`.
 1. The settlement price oracle transaction is sent and it is  *not* equal to `p`.
 Parties that had open positions see settlement cash-flows happen.
-Maring account balances are transferred to the general account.
+Margin account balances are transferred to the general account.
 Any insurance pool balance is transferred to the network treasury account for the asset.
 The market state is `settled`.